thebernardlim/til/Exams/DP-201/Notes.md

 - Standard Priority: 15 hours
 - High Priority: 1 hour

-Blob storage not supported by ZRS \
+Blob storage not supported by ZRS or GZRS \
 SAS does not support Azure Files \
 Azure AD does not support Azure Files (REST), Azure Tables \